SparkCharge’s ‘Shark Tank’ Appearance Seen As Major Breakthrough For Electric Cars

 — SparkCharge (@sparkcharge) October 15, 2020

+There has been a lot of attention paid to the rapid growth of the industry.
+A report last month from the New York Times pointed out that electric vehicle battery prices are dropping faster than expected, and the automobiles are becoming just as affordable as their gasoline counterparts sooner than expected.
+Many automakers are still heavily reliant on government subsidies to compete in price with traditional, gas-powered cars, but the report suggested that the tide is turning on that front.

+SparkCharge sees itself as part of a larger mission to push the entire model forward.
+The company often uses its social media presence to share stories about other breakthroughs in the sustainable automotive industry.

 SparkCharge came to Shark Tank looking for a large infusion of cash, asking the sharks for a $1 million investment in exchange for a 6 percent share of the company.
-The outcome was not known ahead of the airing, but the outfit has already earned some local fame by winning the 43 North Business Accelerator Competition and a $5 million investment for moving the operation from the Syracuse area to Buffalo.
+The outcome of the pitch was not known ahead of the airing.

+The outfit has already earned some local fame by winning the 43 North Business Accelerator Competition and a $5 million investment for moving the operation from the Syracuse area to Buffalo.